-20.1.5.
+20.1.4.
 This chapter:

-- Outlines the scope and methodology of the assessment; - Describes relevant policy, legislation and guidance; - Presents the environmental baseline relevant to the MAD assessment for each component of the EMG2 Project; - Describes the embedded mitigation measures; - Presents the potential environmental effects on MAD arising from the EMG2 Project; - Identifies any assumptions and limitations encountered in compiling the environmental information; and - Highlights any necessary monitoring and/or mitigation measures that could prevent, minimise, reduce or offset the possible environmental effects identified in the EIA process.
+- outlines the scope and methodology of the assessment; - describes relevant policy, legislation and guidance; - presents the environmental baseline relevant to the MAD assessment; - describes the embedded mitigation measures; - presents the potential environmental effects on MAD arising from the Scheme, based on the information gathered and the analysis and assessments undertaken; - identifies any assumptions and limitations encountered in compiling the environmental information; and - highlights any necessary monitoring and/or mitigation measures that could prevent, minimise, reduce or offset the possible environmental effects identified in the EIA process.